 4) Wireless signal positioning methods and technologies

-Industrial Applications of Next-Generation Wireless Systems
+Industrial Applications of Next-Generation Wireless Systems and Hardware

 The cross-field innovations cover the following industrial areas: